mbierman/homebridge-installer/README.md

 And the CPU temperatures:
 ![image](https://user-images.githubusercontent.com/1205471/163027786-7d2168f7-0392-4fff-9e67-42a69cd5a069.png)

 Now you can see Firewalla's temperature as a homekit sensor.
+To fully configure this for Firewalla specifically, see the  [Firewalla guide](https://help.firewalla.com/hc/en-us/articles/360053184374-Guide-Install-HomeBridge-on-Firewalla-).

 # Uninstalling